Sanglorian/orcus/Orcus Player Options - current.md

 It's hard to make generalizations about humans.

 Humans reach adulthood in their late teens and live less than a century.

-Humans tend toward no particular alignment.
-The best and the worst are found among them.

 Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.

 Humans typically learn the languages of other peoples they deal with, including obscure dialects.
 They are fond of sprinkling their speech with words borrowed from other tongues: Giant curses, Elvish musical expressions, Dwarvish military phrases, and so on.